Rheaazarraga/toy_app/README.md

 Users can create a basic account with their name and email, as well as edit, and delete their user info.
 Users can also write microposts, similar to a tweet.
 My end result toy_app is deployed [HERE!](https://agile-gorge-31668.herokuapp.com/) <br>As this is a basic app, you will need to manually enter the path of the microposts URL into the browser bar to make a post, or click [HERE :)](https://agile-gorge-31668.herokuapp.com/microposts)
-## Disclaimer
+## Disclaimer⚠️
 ---
-⚠️ This app was created for my own personal learningand is not intended for professional use
+ This app was created for my own personal learning and is not intended for professional use

 ## Dependencies
 ---